google/or-tools/ortools/sat/doc/reference.md

 ```python
 LinearExpression(self, /, *args, **kwargs)
 ```
-Holds an integer expression.
+Holds an integer linear expression.

-An integer expressiom regroups linear expressions build from integer constants and integer variables.
+An linear expression is built from integer constants and variables.

-x + 2 * (y - z + 1) is such an integer expression, and can be written that way directly in python, provided x, y, and z are integer variables.
+x + 2 * (y - z + 1) is one such linear expression, and can be written that
+way directly in Python, provided x, y, and z are integer variables.

-Integer expressions are used in two places in the cp_model.
+Linear expressions are used in two places in the cp_model.
-Associated with equality, inequality operators, the create bounded expressions that can be added to the model as in:
+When used with equality and inequality operators, they create linear inequalities that can be added to the model as in:

     model.Add(x + 2 * y <= 5)
     model.Add(sum(array_of_vars) == 5)

-LinearExpressions can also be used to specify the objective of the model.
+Linear expressions can also be used to specify the objective of the model.

     model.Minimize(x + 2 * y + z)